ivapark/marvel_movie_booker/README.md

 ## Project Overview
 The Marvel Movie Ticket Booking System is a GUI-based Java application that allows customers to browse Marvel movies, book and cancel tickets, and manage their user profiles.
-Admins can add, modify, and delete movies, view registered users, and track revenue per movie.
+Admins can add, modify, delete movies, view registered users, and track revenue per movie.

 The system uses Java for the GUI, and object oriented programming to save and load movie, booking, and user data across sessions.